oakeef/oakeef.github.io/about.md

 permalink: /about/
 ---

-My name is Evan and I am a software developer.
-Currently I am attending my second year at NSCC in the general programming concentration, also learning at Treehouse on the side.
-You can check out my Treehouse profile [here](https://teamtreehouse.com/oakeef).
-I love learning and am always excited to learn new things.
-I have always had an interest in computers and for the last 7 years I have been a computer technician, so learning the software side of things was the logical next step for me.
-I am very interested in Web Development because it is such a fast paced and constantly changing field.
-The Web is one of the most important things in todays world, so working with that is so exciting to me.
-I am currently looking for new and exciting oppourtunities as a developer and I'm always interested in networking and meeting new people that can teach me something.

-### I have experience points in:

-- Python
-- Java
-- C++
-- Android Development
-- PHP
-- Wordpress
-- Laravel
-- Git
+My name is Evan and I am a Web Developer.
+Currently working with a local firm called [Code and Mortar](https://codeandmortar.com/).
+I like building stuff and I am super interested in sorting data.
+I like to collect data and then try to find meaningful and interesting ways to sort it.
+I'm a big movie fan and I spend a lot of time watching movies.
+So much time in fact that I decided to make a review site just to keep track of the movies I watch and how I feel about them.
+You can check it out at [movies.stuffwithevan.com](http://movies.stuffwithevan.com/).

+My other hobbies include looking for great deals on weird cars on autotrader, playing video games (poorly), talking about those video games on a weekly podcast called [Hopped Up Gaming East](https://www.hipcast.com/podcast/HJfyJb), and finally powerlifting.

+### My Experience Points

+{% include skills.html %}

-### I will now list things of interest in no particular order:
+### I will now list things of interest in no particular order

 1. Great hair
 2. Powerlifter